mhicks-cloudbees/jenkins-shared-library/README.md

 [Jenkins shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) allow code reuse between pipeline projects.

-Custom [pipeline steps](https://jenkins.io/doc/pipeline/steps/) can be created for use in pipelines.
+Custom [steps](https://jenkins.io/doc/pipeline/steps/) can be created for use in pipelines.
 Shell scripts and other supporting files can be included and used by custom steps or directly by pipelines.

 This shared library defines the following custom [steps](#steps):